A coordinated and targeted approach to treating gastrointestinal cancers

 The fourth most diagnosed cancer in the United States, colorectal cancer starts in the large intestine (colon) or rectum (the end of the colon), usually as noncancerous (benign) polyps.
 While there are several types of colorectal cancer screening methods, colonoscopies are the only test that can find potentially concerning polyps and lesions and remove them.

 The American Cancer Society urges people to start colon cancer screening at age 45.

 Treating colorectal cancer

 Surgery is the primary treatment for cancers of the colon and rectum.
 Our surgeons specialize in minimally invasive laparoscopic and robotic procedures that spare nerves and function.
-With the revolutionary da Vinci® surgical system, which magnifies tumors, we are dramatically improving patient outcomes.
+With a revolutionary robotic surgical system, which magnifies tumors, we are dramatically improving patient outcomes.
 Some patients also benefit from radiation, chemotherapy, or both, either before or after surgery.
 Devoted to treating the whole patient, not just the disease, we offer a wide range of cancer support services, including genetic counseling and psychosocial support.

 If you have anal bleeding, pain, or pressure around the anus; itching or discharge from the anus; or a lump near the anus, these are possible symptoms of anal cancer and you should see your primary care physician immediately.

 Surgery is appropriate in only 25% of patients who present at the early stages of pancreatic cancer.
 Preoperative chemotherapy treatment may shrink the tumor and increase chance of cure.